 Wheeling man admits to drug charge

-WHEELING, WEST VIRGINIA – Timothy E. Billups, of Wheeling, West Virginia, has admitted to distributing cocaine near a playground, United States Attorney Bill Powell announced.
+WHEELING, WEST VIRGINIA – Jason Timothy Henry, of Wheeling, West Virginia, has admitted to a drug charge, U.S. Attorney Bill Powell announced.

-Billups faces up to 40 years incarceration and a fine of up to $2,000,000.
+Henry faces at least five years and up to 40 years of incarceration and a fine of up to $5,000,000.
 Under the Federal Sentencing Guidelines, the actual sentence imposed will be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.

-Assistant U.S. Attorney Stephen L. Vogrin is prosecuting the case on behalf of the government.
-The Bureau of Alcohol, Tobacco, Firearms and Explosives and the Ohio Valley Drug & Violent Crimes Task Force, a HIDTA-funded initiative, investigated.
+Assistant U.S. Attorney Shawn M. Adkins is prosecuting the case on behalf of the government.
+The Wheeling Police Department and the Ohio Valley Drug & Violent Crimes Task Force, a HIDTA-funded initiative, investigated.